ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 }
 ```

-and the font "Merriweather" needs to be downloaded by the browser, you could get the text to flash like below.
+and the font "Merriweather" needs to be downloaded by the browser, you could have the texts to flash like below after the page is loaded.

 <asset src="articles/typography/flash-of-unstyled-text.gif" name="Flash of Unstyled Text" newline></asset>